 Don't worry about data protection: LTI interfaces in Moodle

-The integration of LTI (Learning Tools Interoperability) interfaces into Moodle opens up a wide range of educational possibilities.
-The External Tool activity allows external learning tools—such as media and content libraries, interactive learning content, publisher materials, or interfaces to other Moodle platforms—to be seamlessly integrated into courses.
+The integration of LTI (Learning Tools Interoperability) interfaces into Moodle opens up a wealth of educational possibilities.
+Through the External Tool activity, external learning tools such as media and content libraries, interactive learning content, publisher materials, or even interfaces to other Moodle platforms can be seamlessly integrated into courses.
 At the same time, however, personal data is regularly transferred in the process.
 This is precisely where the institution’s responsibility under data protection law begins.

 Invisible redirects – a privacy issue